danielepolotow/danielepolotow/README.md

 ### Daniele Polotow - [Data Scientist] 👋

-### I am an biologist/researcher transitioning to Data Science.
-Wannabe programmer.
+### Data Scientist.
+Graduated as biologist and working as researcher.
+Python programmer.
 Using statistics and code to understand the world.
-17 years of experience with scientific research in Brazil and abroad.
+Eight years of experience with scientific research in Brazil and abroad.
 I love leveraging data-driven solutions that impact business and society!

-- 📈 I’m currently studing and working in projects to improve my Data Science skills
+- 📈 I’m currently working in projects to improve my Data Science skills
 - 📊 I’m looking to collaborate with other Data Scientists and developers

 ### Connect with me: